-We could demonstrate the validity of this conjecture under certain assumptions, namely that the mass decreases uniformly with each successive phase of expansion.
-Additionally, under the assumption of Conjecture \ref{measure inequality}, then we have Again, we observe that, by using Theorem \ref{parody}, then we have the upper bound By combining the upper bound and the lower bound establishes the lower bound for the mass of the first phase expansion.
-This derivation, it must be said, is not rigorous.
-We could in principle make this process rigorous without having to resort to unproven conjectures.
-At the moment this quest seems out of reach, since ascertaining the diminishing state of the mass of expansion in a sufficiently uniform way and establishing the measure inequality seems to be a hard enough problem.
+Combining the upper bound and the lower bound establishes the lower bound for the mass of the first phase expansion.
+This derivation is not rigorous.
+We can make it rigorous without relying on unproven conjectures.
+At the moment, this quest seems out of reach, because asserting the diminishing state of the mass of expansion in a sufficiently uniform way and establishing the measure inequality seems to be a difficult problem.

-\section{\textbf{Isomorphic boundaries and expansions}}
+\section{Isomorphic boundaries and expansions}

-In this section we introduce the concept of isomorphic boundaries and expansions.
-We consider this notion in-depth and investigate it's connection to the already developed concepts.
+In this section, we introduce the concept of \emph{isomorphic} boundaries and expansions.